Dr Sujata S. Mody

 Raleigh, NC 27695

-Sujata S. Mody is an Assistant Professor in the Department of Languages and Literatures at North Carolina State University, where she teaches courses on Hindi-Urdu language and literature and South Asian literature and culture.
+Sujata S. Mody is an Associate Professor in the Department of Languages and Literatures at North Carolina State University, where she teaches courses on Hindi/Urdu language and literature and South Asian literature and culture.
 She received her PhD in South and Southeast Asian Studies with an emphasis on Modern Hindi literature from the University of California, Berkeley.

 Teaching and Research Interests